 Employers usually understand UK qualifications as the Cypriot education system has many similarities, but you will need to clarify that this is the case before submitting your application.

 Average wages in the country are quite low, but so is the cost of living.
-The working week runs from Monday to Friday, with the working day starting between 7.30am-8.30am and ending between 3pm-4pm.
-Private sector working hours are 8am-1pm and 3pm-6pm from September to May, and 8am-1pm and 4pm-7pm from June to August.
+The working week runs from Monday to Friday, and hours generally amount to 40 per week.

 Find out more